hannahilea/FlipDotsPi/README.md

 WIP.
 A RaspberryPi server (in Julia) for an [AlphaZeta flip dot](https://flipdots.com/en/products-services/flip-dot-boards-xy5/) display.

-Currently: scroll a single message on a flip dot board.
+_Current:_ Scroll a single message on a flip dot board.
-Future: set up a server on the pi to handles incoming messages.
+_Future:_ Set up a server on the pi to handle incoming messages.

 ## Set up

-These instructions are for a Raspberry Pi Zero; ymmv on any other board.
+These instructions are for a Raspberry Pi Zero for a 7x28 AlphaZeta display; ymmv on any other controller with any other display.

 ### Disable auto-running Maestro service